 The final edition of his works was published in 1568 and comprised 942 quatrains divided into ten Centuries.
 It is worth noting that the last Century only has 42 verses indicating that Nostradamus planned more prophecies in the future.
 In addition, there is only one quatrain that does not rhyme and some scholars believe that this was deliberate and is a “key” to unlocking the others – others still believe that this is the prophecy for the last engagement or the final battle between good and evil.
 Hundreds of people have used tens of thousands of words to try and explain the mysterious writings of Michel Nostredame but the truth is we are no closer to understanding them today than they were in 1555.

 Nonsense or Divine Insight?
 The frightening part is that many of Nostradamus’ prophecies do seem to make sense and can be linked to events that have happened or look likely to happen.
 Is this a case of making vague nonsense fit the facts or proof of a divine plan with unrevealed power – you decide?

 Konrad Lykosthenes 1557 AD / Alsatian – The University of Cambridge, England

+When it comes to strange books, the Prodigiorum Ac Ostentorum is one of the oddest.
 The Greco Romano world (500bc – 400ad) had long known that beyond the borders of their respective empires there were vast unexplored lands teeming with weird and mysterious animals as well as strange people.
 For example: Leopards, cheetahs and other beasts were even brought back to Rome and displayed to the awed citizens.

 A thousand years would pass before Konrad Lykosthenes assembled his Prodigiorum ac Ostentorum Chronicon and published it in Basel in 1557 which described various beasts and creatures as reported by travellers to distant lands.